GaijinEntertainment/daScript/doc/source/reference/language/tables.rst

   def move_table(var a, b: table<string, int>)
     a <- b  //a is no points to same data as b, and b is empty.

-Table key can be not only string, but any other type as well.
+Table key can be not only string, but any other 'workhorse' type as well.